Timeline of women in war in the United States, pre-1945

 This is a timeline of women in warfare in the United States up until the end of World War II.
 It encompasses the colonial era and indigenous peoples, as well as the entire geographical modern United States, even though some of the areas mentioned were not incorporated into the United States during the time periods that they were mentioned.

+See also: Timeline of women in warfare in the United States from 1900 to 1949.